Volunteer With Us!

-Schuylkill River Greenways operates and maintains 28 miles of the Schuylkill River Trail in Berks and Schuylkill Counties.
+Schuylkill River Greenways operates and maintains more than 30 miles of the Schuylkill River Trail in Berks and Schuylkill Counties.
 Maintenance and upkeep along these sections of the trail are done solely by volunteers.

 Both the Bartram Section of the Schuylkill River Trail (in Schuylkill and Upper Berks Counties) and the Thun Section (from Pottstown to Reading in Berks County) have volunteer coordinators who oversee regular maintenance along those parts of the trail.
 The coordinators organize work days periodically for trail upkeep, such as pruning branches, cutting back overgrowth and removing litter.
 Work days are scheduled as needed throughout the year, but more often during the warmer months.Learn More

 Trail users over the age of 18 who regularly frequent the trail and wish to volunteer for a minimum of 8 hours a month from April through October are eligible to become Schuylkill River Trail Ambassadors.
-The Trail Ambassador program was established in an effort to provide information and assistance to other trail users.
+The goal of the Ambassador Program is to provide a presence on the trail in a non-enforcement capacity.
+Ambassadors provide information and assistance to other trail users.
 All ambassadors receive training and are issued red identifying shirts and a backpack with maps and first aid supplies.Learn More

 Special Event Volunteers